-Music Q & A Profile with Actor, Musician and Playwright, Erik Jensen
+Music Q&A with Actor, Musician and Playwright, Erik Jensen

-I had a chance to talk to him about his favorite music memories and what he is currently listening to these days.
+I had a chance to talk to him about his favourite music memories and what he is currently listening to.

 PC: Thanks so much for taking time out of your busy day to chat with me.